ericx20/crystalcube/README.md

 ## Cube solver library

-The trainer is powered by `crystalcube`'s own cube library.
+The trainer is powered by `crystalcube`'s own cube library with some functionality from [`cubing.js`](https://github.com/cubing/cubing.js).
 It's focused on generating solutions for the first step of ZZ and CFOP, and can also solve first steps of any method you define!

 - This library is still being developed and doesn't have documentation yet, and it could be replaced by cubing.js in the future